Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Related Research

 In contrast to previous works, we propose an offline signature verification system that automatically learns feature representations from both the entire image and local regions.
-The combination of global and regional information has demonstrated promise in tasks such as person re-identification \cite{RN27} and vehicle re-identification \cite{RN28}, which involve training visually similar inter-class samples with intra-class differences.
-Unlike Liu \textit{et al.} \cite{RN3}, our method combines global and regional information and divides deep feature maps into regions of different sizes.
+Unlike Liu et al. \cite{RN2}, our method combines global and regional information and divides deep feature maps into dual-orientation regions.
 This enables us to aggregate features from multiple scales and improve robustness against misalignment issues.
-Moreover, our system integrates similarity measurement with feature learning, thereby enhancing the entire training process compared to previous methods \cite{RN6, RN7, RN8, RN23, RN24, RN25}.
+Moreover, our system integrates similarity measurement with feature learning, thereby enhancing the entire training process compared to previous methods \cite{RN5, RN6, RN7, RN22, RN23, RN24}.